 Lync, a business-class Skype

 Lync’s popularity should come as no surprise.
 One user described it as a “business class” version of Skype — one of the most popular consumer communications apps.

-William says companies save a huge amount on professional services by moving to Lync.
+William says companies save a huge amount of spending on professional services by moving to Lync.
 She says: “It cuts down on the contract maintenance fees companies normally pay for phone system support.
 Vendors who were previously selling telecommunications kit are feeling the pressure.